okartal/population_epigenetics/README.md

 # Mathematical Modeling of Population Epigenetics

-The aim of the project is to use Bayesian inference on a graphical model based on bisulfite-sequencing data across generations to estimate the propensity to gain or lose DNA methylation.
+The aim of the project is to use Bayesian inference on a graphical model based on bisulfite-sequencing data across generations to estimate the propensity to gain or loose DNA methylation.

 ## Prerequisites